 - Candidates to take the oath or affirmation

 - National anthem

-- Light refreshments for the new citizens and guests with the Mayor
+- Light refreshments served with the Mayor

 Ceremonies are held when required, approximately every four months.
 The Upper Hutt City Council will be notified by the Department of Internal Affairs when there are enough candidates waiting and then a date will be set.
-The next ceremony date has not been set.
-It is likely to be March 2017.
-Our last ceremony was held on 20 December 2016.

 Please remember that you will be notified by the Department of Internal Affairs when your ceremony will take place via a personal invitation.